gan-orlab/MR_Cancers-PD/README.md

 5. We performed for loops, simultaneously with all exposured and one outcome.
 6. In each loop, we performed clumping for exposures, harmonization of datasets.
 7. Using the output from the 'mr' function, we generated a report containing tables and graphs summarising the results.
 A separate report is produced for each exposure - outcome pair that was analysed.
-8. Report included an inverse-variance weighted (IVW) method, MR-Egger method, and Weighted median (WM).
+8. Steiger filtering was performed exclude SNPs that explain more variance in the outcome than in the exposure.
-9. Heterogeneity was tested using Cochran’s Q test in the IVW and MR-Egger methods.
+9. Report included an inverse-variance weighted (IVW) method, MR-Egger method, and Weighted median (WM).
-10. For each method, we constructed funnel plots to be able to manually inspect results and notice pleiotropic outliers.
+10. Heterogeneity was tested using Cochran’s Q test in the IVW and MR-Egger methods.
-11. We repeated all analyses with PD summary statistics including and excluding UK Biobank cohort to avoid overlap in the samples.
+11. We performed MR-PRESSO test to detect horizontal pleiotropy and detect possible outliers
-12. Additionally, we performed reverse MR using PD as exposure and Melanoma full summary statistics as outcome.
+12. For each method, we constructed funnel plots to be able to manually inspect results and notice pleiotropic outliers.
-13. Furthermore, we performed Linlinkage Disequilibrium Score Regression (LDSR) with the four studies (breast cancer, pancreatic cancer, endometrial cancer and melanoma) we have avlaible full summary statistics from.
-Which was repeated including and excluding UK biobank cohort from PD summary statistics.
+13. Additionally, we performed reverse MR using PD as exposure and avaliable cancers full summary statistics as outcome.

 The MR_Cancer_PD.R is a script containing all the code we utilized in our study for MR.